matrix-org/sygnal/README.md

 See the sample configuration for examples.

-You can find a docker image for sygnal [here](https://hub.docker.com/r/matrixdotorg/sygnal).
+You can find a docker image for sygnal [on DockerHub](https://hub.docker.com/r/matrixdotorg/sygnal).

 App Types